Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/goodbye-comments-welcome-webmentions.md

 Webmentions work like this:

 1. I write about Webmentions on this site.
-2. Then John will write about Webmentions on his site, but adds a link to my article.
+2. Then John will write about Webmentions on his site but adds a link to my article.
-3. John's publishing software will now send a Webmention notification to my website.
+3. John's publishing software will send a Webmention notification to my website.
 4. My software verifies if the link has been placed and includes John's Webmention on my website.

 In my case, you will see a lot of Webmentions from Twitter if you tweet and include a link to one of my articles.